cwwdaniel/invoice-text-classification/README.md

 ## Semantic Enrichment

-For semantic enrichment, refer to 'invoice-text-classification/semantic_enrichment'
+For semantic enrichment, refer to 'invoice-text-classification/semantic_enrichment'.
+Semantic enrichment of the text is based on auxiliary information from the label text.

 ## Text Augmentation